HomeStartup InsightAgritech Startups of Indonesia 2025

 Aruna is a provider of cloud-based fishery management software that helps fishery companies manage their daily operations.
 The platform features fishery management tools, data intelligence related to fisheries and online fishery trading.
 Aruna connects small-scale fishermen to the global market, which streamlines the supply chain of fishery products through technology.

-As an Indonesian startup, Aruna aims to improve the lives of fishermen and their families by promoting sustainable fishing practices.
-It operates as a B2B fishery and marine platform that links local fishermen to a wider market.
-Aruna’s mission is to create a sustainable and fair trade ecosystem for fish and marine products.
-The technology includes Aruna Heroes, which enables fishermen to sell their catch directly to the company and the Aruna Fishers App, which enhances fishermen’s performance.
+Aruna is an Indonesian startup working to improve the lives of fishermen and their families by encouraging sustainable fishing.
+It runs a B2B platform that connects local fishermen to bigger markets.
+Aruna’s goal is to build a fair and sustainable system for selling fish and other seafood.
+Its tools include Aruna Heroes, which lets fishermen sell directly to the company, and the Aruna Fishers App, which helps them work better.

 iGrow